Visas

 D-10 job-seeker visa (구직 비자)

-If you hold an associate degree or higher from a Korean university, you can apply for the D-10 job-seeker visa before graduation or within 15 days after.
-As of the October 29, 2025 reform, the maximum D-10 stay is 3 years (extended from the previous 2-year limit), renewable in 1-year increments (replacing the prior 6-month cycle).
-First-time D-2 to D-10 converters are exempt from the D-10 points system on their initial application; renewals after the first year require the standard points test.
-On D-10, you can work up to 20 hours per week on weekdays, or unlimited hours on weekends.
+If you hold an associate degree or higher from a Korean university, you can apply for the D-10 job-seeker visa before graduation or shortly after.
+As of the October 2025 reform, the maximum D-10 stay is 3 years (extended from the previous 2-year limit), renewable in 1-year increments (replacing the prior 6-month cycle).
+Check the current eligibility, any points-system requirements for first-time D-2 to D-10 converters, and the part-time work hours allowed on D-10 at HiKorea, since these conditions are adjusted periodically.

 D-2 to E-7 direct conversion

 If you have a qualifying job offer, your employer can sponsor you directly for an E-7 professional work visa.
-Recent policy changes have made this easier for associate-degree (junior college) graduates, who can now apply without prior work experience.
-Science and engineering graduates who complete a Korea Chamber of Commerce education program no longer need one year of prior work experience to qualify for E-7-1.
+Recent policy changes have eased this route for graduates of Korean universities, including some associate-degree (junior college) graduates and science and engineering graduates, in some cases reducing or removing the prior-work-experience requirement.
+The eligibility details are set by immigration rule and adjusted periodically, so confirm your specific E-7 sub-category requirements at HiKorea.
 The full conversion process is in the D-2 to E-7 Conversion Guide.

 K-STAR fast-track residency (STEM master's and doctoral graduates)

-The K-STAR track uses an F-2-7S designation.
-The exact qualifying conditions and application process should be verified at HiKorea, as the program launched recently and implementation details are based on secondary reporting.
+The exact qualifying conditions and the application steps should be confirmed at HiKorea, since the program was designated in late 2025 and its operational details are still settling.

 F-2-7 points-based residency (graduate degree holders)